nrepl/nrepl/README.md

 Please note the changelog in `CHANGELOG.md`.

-nREPL is compatible with Clojure 1.7.0 and higher.
+nREPL is compatible with Clojure 1.8.0+ and Java 8+.

 Please post general questions or discussion on either the main [Clojure mailing list](http://groups.google.com/group/clojure/), or [#clojure